katedebethune/p2/README.md

 within the content of its landing page. <br />

 # Details for instructor / TA <br />
-I chose post for the form method.
+The post method is being used for the form.

 # Outside Code
 1. Wordlist is courtesy of <br />